 - Do you know which tenses to use when you are describing a graph (Academic), or writing a letter (General Training)?

 If the answer to any of these questions is “no”, then you are not yet properly prepared for your IELTS test.

 What can I do?

 If you do nothing else, you really must understand how the test works.
-This means becoming familiar with the question types and task types in each of the four skill tests.
-It will take the stress out of the experience.
-It will save you time in the test, and give you the best possible chance of achieving the band score you need.
+This means becoming familiar with question types and task types in each of the four skill tests.
+It will take the stress out of the experience, save you time in the test and give you the best possible chance of achieving the band score you need.

 My advice to you is to get started with Road to IELTS, which describes all the task types and gives you a lot of practice in each of them.
 If you register for IELTS with the British Council, you will get a Last Minute version free of charge.
 You should also consider subscribing to the full version here.
 It could make all the difference to your band score.